erictellez/IBM-data-science-capstone-project/README.md

 The final idea was to build a file with the data of the venue, the amount of rain in the city, the amount of payment for the water supply and so on to train a machine learning model and try to predict if a venue would buy a rain harvesting technology.
 I just put the code in place to do it but I have not enough time to compile the archive needed.

 #### 4. Results
 This project was a little more difficult than I expected so I was not able to finish it, nonetheless I submit the partial code I have.
-I took the results of the weeky amount of rain to make a presentation to a company of a mexican plumbing parts.
+I took the results of the weeky amount of rain to make a presentation to a Mexican plumbing parts company.

 The amount of rain is the range expected.
 The map will show the places where rains the most in the city.

 #### 5. Discussion
-It is possible to improve the data and use the API provided by the governmente, but I was not able to do it yet.
-Menanwhile, the data and the code ti process the rain in the city is simple and ready.
+It is possible to improve the data and use the API provided by the government, but I was not able to do it yet.
+Meanwhile, the data and the code to process the rain in the city is simple and ready.

 #### 6. Conclusion
-The code is woring fine so far, unfortunately I need more time to build a consistent model and to propose a better business model for the water supply in MExico City.
+The code is working fine so far, unfortunately I need more time to build a consistent model and to propose a better business model for the water supply in MExico City.

 ##### 7. References
 [1] Mexico City climate.
 Taken from https://en.wikipedia.org/wiki/Mexico_City#Climate